How To: Investigate a Blocked Request

 - Environment.

-If the reporter cannot provide a request ID, the time window is usually enough to begin.
+lowercase-hex X-Request-Id.
+If the reporter cannot provide an ID, use the

 Step 3: Inspect the decisive evidence

-This tells you whether the result came from a single strong control or a combination of controls.
+This tells you whether the result came from a single strong control or a broader rule interaction.

 Use this decision model:

-- Expected block: capture the event ID and explain which policy produced the intended behavior.
+- Expected block: capture the request identifier and explain which policy produced the intended behavior.

 - Unexpected but low-risk block: propose a narrow policy adjustment and capture evidence first.

-- Unexpected and high-impact block: engage the rollback owner and verify the running gateway behavior through Gateways, Events, and the deployment workflow.
+- Unexpected and high-impact block: engage the rollback owner and verify the running gateway behavior through Gateways and the deployment workflow.

-- Ambiguous case: move into an escalation workflow with a clear human owner.
+- Ambiguous case: move into a human-review workflow with a clear owner.

 Evidence checklist